The greying of hair is as natural a process as the ageing of the human body. Other than old age, certain illnesses can trigger your hair to turn grey.

 Key Takeaways

-- Gray hair results from a mixture of pigmented and unpigmented (white) strands, often occurring as hair loses its natural pigment over time.
+- Gray hair results from a mixture of pigmented and unpigmented (white) strands, occurring as hair loses its natural pigment over time.

 - White hair is devoid of pigment, resulting from the complete loss of melanin in the hair strands.